winnieyangwannan/RippleTagging/_projects/6_project.md

 ---
-layout: page
+layout: about
-title: 🛠️ Set up
+social: true # includes social icons at the bottom of the pagetitle: 🛠️ Set up
 description: Guide to set up conda environment
 img: assets/img/conda.png
 importance: 1